 - Encourage drawing and scribbling: your toddler will enjoy scribbling with crayons, pencils, paints or chalk.
-You can expect him to put any pens within reach into his mouth too, so it’s a good idea to choose safe, non-toxic pencils and paints.
+You can expect your child to put any pens within reach into their mouth too, so it’s a good idea to choose safe, non-toxic pencils and paints.

 - Try messy play: for example, playing with water, sand or mud lets your toddler explore new textures and sensations.
 Let your child empty and fill containers, pour and scoop.
 Remember that constant supervision is the only way to keep your child safe around water.

-- Go outside with your child: outdoor play, like pottering in the garden or park, offers endless play possibilities.
+- Go outside with your child: outdoor play, like exploring the garden or park, offers endless play possibilities.
 It also gives your child the chance to be active by climbing, running, swinging, leaping or rolling.

 - Create an exciting play space and add some simple props like old scarves, handbags or clothes.
 This can give your toddler ideas to make up stories or pretend games.

-Current national and international guidelines recommend that children under two years don’t have screen time other than video-chatting with people they know, like grandparents.
+Current national and international guidelines recommend that children under 2 years don’t have screen time other than video-chatting with people they know, like grandparents.